Triathlon Training Plan for Beginners:

 And you already know where to start a triathlon, and are ready to hear the main words “You are an Ironman”.
 It remains only to understand how much to train to achieve this goal.

-If you want to pass Ironman without having a sports base behind you, we recommend starting to compete with shorter distances (sprint, Olympic distance) and, as you gain experience, move on to longer ones.
+If you want to pass Ironman without having a sports base behind you, we recommend starting to compete with shorter distances (sprint) and, as you gain experience, move on to longer ones.
 In this case, the experience will help prepare for the iron distance and better physical shape.

 As for the preparation time, you need to answer the question, do you want to show a certain result or “reach the finish line”.